typhoeus/ethon/README.md

 #=> :ok
 ```

-This really handy when doing requests since you don't have to care about setting
+This is really handy when making requests since you don't have to care about setting
-everything up correct.
+everything up correctly.

 ##  LICENSE